 Funding Available for Creation of Study Abroad Programs

 The CALS Study Abroad office is pleased to announce a limited amount of funding for travel grants available towards the development and sustainability of study abroad opportunities in the College of Agriculture and Life Sciences.
 Approximate amount of funding could be up to $3,000.
-Click here for more information.
+See this PDF here for more information.

 CSRL - Passing the Torch

 The Center for Sustainable Rural Livelihoods (CSRL) recognizes Dr. Max Rothschild’s 15 years of service as CSRL associate director for livestock development.
 “Max launched and then led a truly outstanding livestock program in Uganda”, states CSRL Director, Dr. David Acker.

 Recent data suggest that the ISU-Uganda livestock program has directly impacted more than 5,000 farmers and indirectly impacted nearly 17,000 through training, livestock distribution and improved food security.
 Through his leadership, new opportunities have also been created for children and youth to learn animal husbandry skills and develop personal enterprises to help support the food security and income for their families.
 Additionally, eggs from the school poultry programs have added valuable protein to school lunch ingredients.
 Dr. Rothschild designed, developed and raised the funds for a farmer-centered livestock demonstration and training facility in Kamuli.
 Dr. Rothschild will retire from ISU in June.
 CSRL and the people of Kamuli District, Uganda greatly appreciate Dr. Rothschild’s dedicated service!